WHAT IS RAID 5 - THE KEY COMPONENTS IN A NUTSHELL

 They are mostly utilized for web and file servers and systems where the majority of transactions are related to the read function.
 They are not a suitable option for hefty write operations.
 A lot of built-in controllers work well with RAID 5 RAID 6 and other options from the RAID group.

-A RAID 5 requires equal to or more than 3 disks.
+A RAID 5 requires equal to or more than 3 disk.
 At the same time, a RAID 6 requires a minimum of 4 disks to set up.

 In RAID 6, there is no increase in the speed of write operations in comparison to RAID 5.